✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Q: Is the I/O 2026 stack production-ready for client work today? #

 Gemini 3.5 Flash, Antigravity 2.0, AI Studio Cloud Run deploy, and Modern Web Guidance are production-ready today.
 WebMCP and Gemini Spark are experimental/preview and should not be used for production client work yet.
 My production readiness assessment: (1) Flash + Antigravity 2.0: Ready for production coding and agent workflows, (2) AI Studio → Cloud Run: Ready for rapid prototyping and light production workloads, (3) Managed Agents API: Preview status, evaluate case-by-case, (4) WebMCP: Experimental, wait for Chrome 149 stable, (5) Spark: Beta/limited rollout, not production-ready.
-The 9 actions in this post are ordered by production readiness — front-load the proven items, experiment with the preview items.
+The 9 actions in this post are ordered by production readiness — I front-load the proven items and experiment with the preview items.

 Q: What's the cost comparison between Gemini 3.5 Flash and Claude Sonnet 4.6? #